Intel CEO Brian Krzanich Tenders Resignation After Revelation He Had A Romantic Relationship With Employee

-Intel stock tumbled over 2% today as revelations that current CEO Brian Krzanich had tendered his resignation, the Wall Street Journal reports.
+Intel stock tumbled over 2 percent today as revelations that current CEO Brian Krzanich had tendered his resignation, the Wall Street Journal reports.
 Krzanich had delivered his resignation to the board, which accepted said departure yesterday.

-While various policies in corporate America regarding sexual or romantic relationships between coworkers are different in their scope and protective measures, it is not uncommon for those policies to deny such relationships between employees wholesale.
+While various policies in corporate America regarding sexual or romantic relationships between co-workers are different in their scope and protective measures, it is not uncommon for those policies to deny such relationships between employees wholesale.
 The board at Intel, however, was crystal clear in their messaging surrounding the nature of this inappropriate relationship.

 “An ongoing investigation by internal and external counsel has confirmed a violation of Intel’s non-fraternization policy, which applies to all managers,” the company laid out in a public statement.
 “Given the expectation that all employees will respect Intel’s values and adhere to the company’s code of conduct, the Board has accepted Mr. Krzanich’s resignation.”